ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - `az webapp create --name $appname --resource-group [group name] --plan $plan`
     - `az webapp deployment source config --name $appname --resource-group [group name] --repo-url $repourl --branch master --manual-integration`
     - `manual-integration`: you have to trigger a deployment, no continuous deployment on code change
+- custom domain
+    - buy a domain name
+    - go to the custom domains page on the web app resource and add custom domain
+    - set the custom domain to the name you bought and save the custom domain
+    - on the domain provider site you have to have a CNAME record that links your original web app URL (that Azure assigns) to your new domain

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes